 Cluster terminal access is an essential feature that enables DevOps Engineers to manage clusters and troubleshoot applications on the go.
 The engineers at Devtron understand the need for such a component and have incorporated it into the latest open-source release of Devtron for the community to use.
 This capability will now allow the users of Devtron to troubleshoot your cluster right from the Devtron dashboard without direct access into the Kubernetes cluster as a standard security best practice.

-Step 3: Currently Devtron comes with four default images packed with utilities like
+Currently Devtron comes with four default images packaged with utilities like

 Apart from the default images, it also gives you the flexibility to use your own custom images with your favorite tools to start debugging the cluster.

 For instance, in this blog we took the

 k9s image publicly available at dockerhub.
 We just need to provide the image name that is publically hosted and Devtron will automatically pull the image and attach it to the cluster.
 It can come really handy when you already have your custom images with tools you use regularly for debugging or checking cluster reachability.
 As you can see in the below image, we have launched

 derailed/k9s image and from the Devtron dashboard itself, we are able to access the cluster and use the choice of CLI utility.

 Please note that here you’ll need to install